An application of a nonuniform global stability problem to the study of parametrized polynomial automorphisms: Nonuniform Nonautonomous Markus--Yamabe Conjecture

 where $Jf(t,\cdot)$ is the jacobian matrix of $f(t,\cdot)$, has a $(Ke^{\varepsilon s},\gamma)$--nonuniform exponential dichotomy spectrum satisfying

 \end{itemize}

-Then the trivial solution of the nonlinear system (\ref{MY}) is globally nonuniformly asymptotically stable. \end{conjecture}
+Then the trivial solution of the nonlinear system \eqref{MY} is globally nonuniformly asymptotically stable. \end{conjecture}

-The property \textbf{(G1)} is esentially technical.
+The property \textbf{(G1)} is essentially technical.
 In fact, it implies the existence, uniqueness and infinite forward continuability of the solutions.
-On the other hand, \textbf{(G2)} and \textbf{(G3)} emulates the classical Markus--Yamabe conjecture since \textbf{(G2)} recalls that the origin is an equilibrium while \textbf{(G3)} combined with Lemma \ref{SPEST} say that the linearization of the vector field $x\mapsto f(t,x)$ around any piecewise continuous function $\omega(t)$ is nonuniform exponentially stable and mimics the property of Hurwitz vector fields stated in the conjecture.
+Moreover, \textbf{(G2)} and \textbf{(G3)} emulates the classical Markus--Yamabe Conjecture since \textbf{(G2)} recalls that the origin is an equilibrium while \textbf{(G3)} combined with Lemma \ref{SPEST} say that the linearization of the vector field $x\mapsto f(t,x)$ around any piecewise continuous function $\omega(t)$ is nonuniformly exponentially stable and mimics Hurwitz property stated in the original conjecture.

-The \textbf{NNMYC} is well posed.
+The \textbf{NUMYC} is well posed.
 In fact, in \cite{CHR} we proved that it is verified for the: i) case $n=1$, ii) a family of quasilinear vector fields, iii) upper triangular vector fields whose nondiagonal part satisfies technical boundedness properties.

-Now, we will consider a particular case of the above conjecture: \begin{conjecture}[\bf{Bounded Nonuniform Nonautonomous Markus--Yamabe Conjecture (B-NNMYC)}]
+Now, we will consider a particular case of the above conjecture: \begin{conjecture}[\bf{Bounded Nonuniform Markus--Yamabe Conjecture (B-NUMYC)}]

 Let us consider the nonlinear system (\ref{MY}) where $f\colon \mathbb{R}^{+}\times\mathbb{R}^{n}\to \mathbb{R}^{n}$.
-If $f$ satisfies the conditions \textbf{(G1)},\textbf{(G2)} and \begin{itemize} \item[\textbf{(G3$^{*}$)}] For any bounded piecewise continuous function $t\mapsto \omega(t)$, the linear system
+If $f$ satisfies the conditions \textnormal{\textbf{(G1)}},\textnormal{\textbf{(G2)}} and \begin{itemize} \item[\textbf{(G3$^{*}$)}] For any bounded piecewise continuous function $t\mapsto \omega(t)$, the linear system

 where $Jf(t,\cdot)$ is the jacobian matrix of $f(t,\cdot)$, has a nonuniform exponential dichotomy spectrum satisfying

 \end{itemize}